LukeM94/B8IT150-CA/documentation.md

 ## Testing

-The below test cases were created to ensure the system meets the requirements mentioned above.
+In terms of testing, I used a mix of manual testing on the front end and unit testing on the back end.
+Unit tests are stored in the tests.py file, and below are the test cases I created and followed to test the front end.

 | Test ID | Test Description | Expected Result | Actual Result | Pass/Fail |
 | --- | --- | --- | --- | --- |